Monte Castello di Vibio

-Name
+Etymology

-"Monte Castello" or Mountain Castle refers to the medieval fort structure of that villages that was built in the Umbrian hillside, while "Vibio" was added to the name in 1863 by Royal Decree of the King of Italy, Vittorio Emanuele II to distinguish it from other municipalities after the Unification of Italy.
-"Vibio" likely comes from an ancient, noble family of Perugia, Colonia Vibia Augusta Perusia and Roman emperor Gaius Vibius Trebonianus Gallus.
+Monte Castello (Mountain Castle) refers to the medieval fort structure of that villages that was built in the Umbrian hillside, while Vibio was added to the name in 1863 to distinguish it from other municipalities after the Unification of Italy.

+Vibio likely comes from an ancient, noble family of Perugia, Colonia Vibia Augusta Perusia and Roman emperor Gaius Vibius Trebonianus Gallus.